camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 The process engine transaction management can integrate with JTA.
 To use JTA transaction manager integration, you need to use the

-* `org.camunda.bpm.engine.impl.cfg.JtaProcessEngineConfiguration` for JTA Integration only
+* `org.camunda.bpm.engine.impl.cfg.JtaProcessEngineConfiguration` for JTA integration only
-* `org.camunda.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI Expression
+* `org.camunda.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI expression
   resolving support.

 > **Note 1**: The shared process engine distributions for Java EE Application Servers (Wildfly, JBoss,